In the movie, “Hope Springs” a middle aged couple struggles to ignite some passion into their stale relationship.

 If you lead a busy life (and who doesn’t) it’s perfectly OK to put sex dates on the calendar.
 Don’t worry that scheduling may become too “formulaic” – looking forward to sex is a very good thing.

 Shake it up.
-Experiment with lingerie, sex toys, and sexy novels to get the creative juices flowing.
+Experiment with lingerie, plugs liked by call girls or just some erotic butt plugs, and sexy novels to get the creative juices flowing.

 Worried that you won’t be “in the mood”?
 Allow yourself to enjoy a “transitional experience”.
 If sex is on the calendar tonight (or if you’d like it to be) – prepare yourself earlier in the day.
 Send your partner a sexy text or a suggestive photo.
 Take a warm bath and allow the day’s stressors to slide off.Light some candles, play some relaxing music, set the mood